QuantLet/UYCTR/README.md

 Published in: submitted to N/A

-Description: ‘Performs the Unified yield curve Taylor rule in forecasting the exchange rates, a combination of yield factors are tested to have the forecasting ability in forecasting the exchange rates.
+Description: ‘Performs the Unified yield curve Taylor rule in forecasting thed exchange rates, a combination of yield factors are tested to have the forecasting ability in forecasting the exchange rates.
 To fit a model with possible structural changes, we set several switching structures on a given dataset.
 The model is then used for forecasting over 3-12 monthos horizons.
 The input data are monthly observations of exchange rates and the pre-defined yield factors.
 Computes MAE for the forecasted values.
-Plots the time series of the predicted vs. observed values of exchange rates over the prediction interval.’
+Plots the time series ofthe predicted vs. observed values of exchange rates over the prediction interval.’

 Keywords: ‘linear model, regression, state-space model, time varying, Markov Switching, exchange rates, prediction.’
 Author: Xinjue Li

 Submitted:  28 March 2019 by Xinjue Li